 Talk about money

 When you talk about money, you start to understand what’s possible and where you stand.
 Talking about money might not erase wealth gaps, but money talk taboos do keep us from talking about them, which only serves to reinforce privilege.
 And we need to talk about those gaps.
 Women on average own only 32 cents for every dollar a man owns.
-On average, Latinx and Black women own just one penny.
+On average, Latinas and Black women own just one penny.

 If you’re in a relationship — no matter how great the relationship — you should know that financial infidelity is a very real thing.
 And that divorce affects women’s finances more than men’s, but having greater clarity about family finances can help lessen the blow.

 The way to take care of yourself — and your relationship, and your colleagues, and your neighbors, etc. — is to talk.
 (Couples who talk about money regularly report being happier than couples who don’t.)
-It doesn’t have to be awkward, either: A money talk party — call it a dollar date with your friends? — can help ease tension by carving out space specifically to get used to those unfamiliar conversations.
+It doesn’t have to be awkward, either: A money talk hangout — call it a dollar date with your friends? — can help ease tension by carving out space specifically to get used to those unfamiliar conversations.